lhindman/cs121-mod08-examples/README.md

 4. Browse to the location in your development environment where you want to store the repostory and click Select Repository Location.
 5. When prompted, Open the repository then Open the workspace.

-## Arrays of Objects Experimentation
+## GUI Basics Experimentation
-1. Open *Grade.java* and *GradeRange.java*, read the code and run it to ensure it functions properly.
+1. Open *PushCounterPanel.java* and *PushCounter.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
-    - This example code has been modified to better demonstrate the power of Arrays of Objects.
-An initializer list is used to populate the grades[] with objects. when you run the program note the order that that the grade objects are displayed in the console.
+    - Add the following code to the constructor for the PushCounterPanel class.
+Then run the program and hover over the button without clicking.
+What is the result?
 Record your observations.
-    - Review the code for the Grade class.
-Notice that it implements the Comparable<Grade> interface, which means it provides a compareTo() method designed to compare two Grade objects.
-When we have an array of Comparable objects, we can use the static methods provided in the Collection class to sort our array.
-Append the following code to the end of the main() method in GradeRange.
-You will need to import java.util.Arrays.
-What is the result and why?
     ```
-        Arrays.sort(grades);

-        System.out.print("\n*\n* Sorted in ascending order\n*\n");
-        for (Grade letterGrade : grades)
-           System.out.println(letterGrade);
+    	pushButton.setToolTipText("Click Me!");
     ```
-    - Modify the compareTo() method in Grade.java as shown below.
-What is the result and why?
+    - Add the following code to the actionPerformed() method in the ButtonListener class.
+Then run the program and click the button several times.
+What is the result?
+Record your observations.
     ```
+	 if (count % 2 == 0)
+         {
+            pushButton.setBackground(Color.GREEN);
+         }
+         else
-        public int compareTo(Grade arg0) {
+         {
-            return  arg0.lowerBound - this.lowerBound;
+            pushButton.setBackground(Color.YELLOW);
          }
     ```